 One minute guide: Probation Service

 The Probation Service is a statutory criminal justice service that supervises adults who have been convicted of criminal offences and are serving their sentence in prison and in the community.
-Its creation has unified the Community Rehabilitation Company and the National Probation Service, managing people on probation who pose low to very high risk of harm (in Leeds there are two Probation offices).
+Its creation has unified the Community Rehabilitation Company and the National Probation Service, and they manage people on probation who pose a low to very high risk of harm (in Leeds, there are two probation offices).
 Their role is to:

 • support victims of crime